microchip-pic-avr-examples/avr128da48-temp-ir-auto-scanning-freertos-mplab-mcc/README.md

 ## Summary
-This example provides a method for using the The AVR® DA family of microcontrollers for a Real Time Operating System project, such as a temperature access point with auto-scanning and low power functions built on the FreeRTOS Library provided by MCC.
+This example provides a method for using the the AVR DA family of microcontrollers for a Real Time Operating System project, such as a temperature access point with auto-scanning and low power functions built on the FreeRTOS Library provided by MCC.
 AVR® DA will detect moving persons nearby and invite them to measure their temperature contactless, showing the result on the OLED display.
 The hardware setup can be powered by a single lithium battery and because of the low power consumption, it will last for many hours.